DFE-Digital/bat-design-history/app/posts/teacher-success/2025-08-11-launching-the-service.md

 We recently launched the private beta of Schools Digital’s new Teacher Success service: <https://teach.education.gov.uk/>

-To mark the occasion, we created our first service emblem, taking inspiration from Findind Nemo.
+To mark the occasion, we created our first service emblem, taking inspiration from Finding Nemo.
 We wanted to echo the story of following someone on a great adventure.

 ![Get ready to teach private beta launch August 2025](getreadytoteachlaunch.png)